How To Fix Smelly Bathroom Drains

 Once the water is at an appropriate temperature, pour it down the drain slowly and steadily.
 Additionally, pour a cup of vinegar and half a cup of baking soda.
 This will likely kill the mould and rid your drains of the foul smell.

-The water will make the clog moist, and once that is done, pour a cup of distilled white vinegar into the smelly drain.
-Shove down half a cup of baking soda immediately after the vinegar, following which you’ll have to wait for two hours before the next step.
+The water will moisten the clog, and once that is done, pour a cup of distilled white vinegar into the smelly drain.
+Shove half a cup of baking soda immediately after the vinegar, and then you’ll have to wait for two hours before the next step.

-After waiting, pour a 2 litres of lukewarm water into the drain.
-All this was preparatory work, making the blockage susceptible before the actual cleaning.
+After waiting, pour 2 litres of lukewarm water into the drain.
+All this was preparatory work, making the blockage susceptible before the cleaning.

 The most important part is clearing the clog and removing the debris using a drain brush.
 Do it carefully and thoroughly, loosening and removing all the accumulated matter (the biofilm, as discussed earlier).
 You can also use a drain snake to help dislodge the blockage.
 However, we recommend not using heavy chemical drain cleaners.

 The blockage will probably be cleared, and your drain will stop smelling.
-If the smell still doesn’t leave or comes back after a while, you’ll have to call a plumber to help you out.
-A professional can clear a blocked drain quickly whilst protecting your plumbing system.
+If the smell still doesn’t leave or comes back after a while, you’ll have to call a plumber.
+A professional can clear a blocked drain quickly while protecting your plumbing system.

 The P-Trap uses a layer of water to keep the gases separate from the water supply in drains.
 If that water barrier dries up, your drains can gurgle and smell.